infinum/ngx-form-object/docusaurus/docs/form-object.md

 ```

 #### afterSave
-Similarly to `beforeSave`, you can use this hook to execute any action after `service.save()` has returned a value.
+Similarly to `beforeSave`, `afterSave` hook can be used to execute any action after the actual saving returned a value.

 This method gets a `FormStore` instance as an argument and it should return an observable of the same class.